alpari01/buysell_backend/README.md

 ## Technologies for development
 - Java JDK 17
 - Development environment suitable for the Java JDK (for example, IntelliJ IDEA)
-- Docker (to run the project locally)
+- Docker (to run the database locally)

 ## Config properties